CodewMilan/TypeNext/journal.md

 total_time_spent: 9 hours
 ---

-# 🔧 MechaKey K48 — Build Notes & Progress
+# 🔧 Keyverse48 — Build Notes & Progress

 Welcome to the behind-the-scenes log of **Keyverse**, my DIY journey into building a no-nonsense, clean, and modular mechanical keyboard.
 This is *not* your typical RGB bling keyboard.
 I’m going for minimal, functional, and **custom from start to finish**.